NPD Announces North Island Expansion plans

 NPD has developed 25 new sites in the South Island in the past two years and will add a further 16 to complete its southern network.

-With the North Island expansion now confirmed, NPD will open sites at Wiri in Auckland, New Plymouth and Hamilton before Christmas.
+With the North Island expansion now confirmed, NPD will open sites at Wiri in Auckland, New Plymouth and Hamilton in the first quarter of 2021.
 NPD’s total planned capital programme over the next four years is $146 million.

 NPD Announces North Island Expansion